-Hard drive recovery services rarely offer flat-rate pricing – in fact, we recommend avoiding ones that do.
+Hard drive recovery services rarely offer flat-rate pricing, and we recommend avoiding ones that do.
 With the many different types and models of data storage devices, different amounts and types of data stored, and the variety of issues that could be affecting them, no two data recovery cases are alike.
 This is why most services must perform an evaluation on your drive before quoting a price for the job.
 The evaluation not only determines how much work they'll need to do to recover the data, but also the probability of successfully recovering all data.
 It's at this point you can decide whether or not to go with the service to handle the case.

 While many services don't post or even estimate what your cost would be without evaluating your device, the most common pricing estimates we found when inquiring about a single hard drive with an unknown issue were between $200 and $700 for the standard services.
 Recovery costs on larger, more complicated devices such as a RAID server were likely to range in the thousands.

 It's risky to go with a service that offers a flat rate on recovery.
 Sometimes recovery jobs can be resolved with a simple fix.
 You're likely to overpay if this is the case.
 Services that quote you a price often give you a full breakdown of their evaluation, what the problem is, and what it will take to fix and recover.
 This transparency is critical when you're handing over your valuable data to another company.

 The best services we reviewed offer a "no data, no cost" guarantee, which assures clients that they will not pay if the service is unsuccessful at pulling data from the drive.
 Some services don't offer this guarantee but do offer a free evaluation of your drive.
 Other services still charge a flat evaluation fee for looking over the drive to see if data can be salvaged.
 In our reviews, we point out whether a company carries this guarantee, just has a free evaluation or charges an evaluation fee.